Videos

 Hghland Cattle - Oil on board.

 Percy pendelton and Lottie feature in a series of books written and designed by Catherine O'Sullivan.
-They feature her glass art as backgrounds and features in her books.
-They are unusual, striking and engaging.
+They feature her glass art as backgrounds and other elements of her books.
+They are unusual, striking and engaging

 The Process of Fused Glass as Wall Art